bydakid/Software-Design-Development/README.md

    Summarize and interpret the key findings derived from the analysis.
 Provide insights into the transmission patterns, risk categorization, and specific data related to Brazil.

 ## Development Details
-This analyses is built entirely using Python.
+This analyses is built entirely using Jupiter and writen in Python.